Buffalo Beer Cheese Bites + What is Wet Hop Beer

-Hops are the above little flower, looking like a soft green pine cone and smelling like stank and earth.
+Hops are the above little flower, looking like a soft green pine cone and smelling like citrus, flowers, herbs, and earth.
 They are beautiful and vibrant and responsible for the enticing bitterness and citrusy earthiness in every beer.
-While every beer is made with hops, very few are made with fresh hops.
+While every beer is made with hops, very few are made with fresh of the bine hops.

 Hops are harvested once a year (just once!), most of which are dried to either store as dried flowers or turned into pellets that resemble bunny food.
 This is how hops get into 99% of beer—via dried hops.

 This time of year, this magical-object-of-our-obsession time of year, brewers are able to use fresh hops in their batches of beer.
-Once a hop is picked from the bine (*bine is the term for a hop vine), a hop has roughly 24 hours before it starts to go bad.
+Once a hop is picked from the bine (*bine is the term for a hop vine), a hop has roughly 12-24 hours before it starts to go bad.
 It either has to be used in the brew, or it needs to be dried.
-For a brief window of time a brewer is able to throw bags of fresh-from-the-bine hops into a batch of beer.
+For a brief window of time, a brewer is able to throw buckets of fresh-from-the-bine hops into a batch of beer.

 This week the first few batches are starting to trickle out.
 Over the next few weeks the fresh hop supply with reach it’s peak and pushes aside any pumpkin beer that might still be lingering from it’s late July release.